 Why Choose Our Lady of Mercy?

-10 reasons by parent Katy O’Kennedy, see also below from alumna, Nya Steele
+Top 10 Reasons Why, by parent Katy O’Kennedy; also see the message from alumna Nya Steele below

 When my eldest son was 3, I started looking at schools for him.
 I did a wide search.
 I chose Mercy for my children because: